debpal/GeoAnalyze/README.md

 * File operations

-    - Deleting files of the same names in a folder, irrespective of extensions.
+    - Deleting files of the same name in a folder, irrespective of extensions.
+    - Tranferring files of the same name, irrespective of extensions, from the source folder to the destination folder.

 ## Roadmap